 You can bounce around between hot and cold tubs, saunas, and steam rooms, get a massage or a body scrub, grab some food and drink, and so much more.
 Broke Backpackers may want to visit one at night as you can crash in the sleeping room and save some money on accommodation.

 Hiking is probably the most popular pastime among Koreans.
 It makes sense, considering that most people live in crowded cities yet most of the country is made up of mountains.

-Koreans take hiking very seriously and are usually decked out in the freshest hiking attire.
+Koreans know what to take hiking: they’re very serious about their gear and are usually decked out in the freshest hiking attire.
 Just because you’re working up a sweat doesn’t mean you can’t look good!

 There are hiking trails all over South Korea ranging in difficulty and length.
 One of your best bets is hiking in Bukhansan, as it is easy to visit from Seoul.
 If you’re up for the challenge, you can tackle the country’s largest mountain, Hallasan on Jeju Island.

 4. Take a tour of the DMZ

 Many travelers who visit South Korea hope to see the DMZ (Demilitarized Zone) that has separated the North from South since the end of the brutal Korean War in 1953.

 Here you can catch a glimpse into the “Hermit Kingdom” and learn more about the tense relations between the two Koreas.
 You’ll have to take a tour to get here, so be sure to shop around and check reviews.

 South Korea experiences all four seasons, meaning you can enjoy both summer and winter sports here.
 In the warmer months, that means hiking, cycling, swimming, and more.
 South Korea is also a great destination for skiing and snowboarding in the winter.